In-Development at Theatre Passe Muraille

-Jenn is an interdisciplinary actor and writer and mindset mentor of Métis, French and Scottish ancestry.
-Her personal journey with fractured identity and the necessity for embodied connection to Self has fueled her passion to create her play, Seven Pieces, a story of hope and healing.
-Jenn deeply acknowledges the ongoing support of TPM inviting Jenn in as a BUZZ development artist and 2021/2022 Artist In Residence as well as the incredible mentorship of both Marjorie Chan and Jani Lauzon.
+Jenn is of Métis, French and Scottish ancestry, a professional actor, writer and self-image coach for women and actors.
+Her personal journey with fractured identity and the power of embodied connection to Self has fueled her passion to create her first play, Seven Pieces; a story of hope, healing and belonging.
+Jenn currently sits on the Toronto Arts Council Theatre Projects grant assessment panel and would like to acknowledge the ongoing support of TPM for inviting Jenn in as a BUZZ development artist and 2022-2023 Artist In Residence as well as the incredible mentorship of both Marjorie Chan and Jani Lauzon.

-Seven Pieces is an interdisciplinary theatrical story exploring the fragmented relationship between Kate, a Métis woman, and her Body, as a result of childhood abuse.
-Through movement, vocals, breath, text and an elephant body, Kate’s Body drive this story’s themes of displacement from ones body as their “first land”, and the layers of loss of connection and belonging to identity.
-Who are we when we are taken from our own selves?
+Seven Pieces is an interdisciplinary theatrical story exploring the fragmented relationship between Kate, who is a Métis woman, and her Body, as a result of childhood abuse.
+Through movement, vocals, breath, text and an elephant body, Kate’s Body drives this story’s themes of displacement from ones body as their “first land”, and the layers of loss of connection and belonging to identity.
+Who are we when we are stolen from our own selves?
 And how do we find our way Home without a map to get us there?
-This is a story of hope as Kate and Body discover what is really “home”, through conflict, healing and eventual connection to our deepest roots in the blood and bones of our earthly and ancestral bodies.
+This is a story of hope as Kate and Body discover what ‘home’ is for them, through conflict, healing and eventual connection to our deepest roots in the blood and bones of our earthly and ancestral bodies.